Broker ICAP prepares systems for euro zone meltdown

 "That conversation is taking place.
 It (euro zone break up) is not something we think is going to happen but as a contingency it's just prudent to look at all the options," said a source at a global investment bank.

-If the euro zone falls apart, Greece is seen as most likely to leave but speculation has also centered in recent weeks on Portugal, Spain and Italy.
+If the euro zone falls apart, Greece is seen as most likely to leave but speculation has also centred in recent weeks on Portugal, Spain and Italy.

 * U.S.-Germany spread near 1-month high as Fed rate hike looms